cc-archive/cc-cert-core/index.md

   * [Technical Implementation](core/technical.md)
   * [International Implementation](core/international.md)

 Optional modules provide participants with the opportunity to gain deeper knowledge directly related to their interests or needs.
-CORE in it's entirety (all of required and all of optional) is the means by which someone becomes certified as a Creative Commons train-the-trainer.
+CORE in it's entirety (all of required and all of optional) is the means by which someone becomes certified to train others about Creative Commons.

 ## CORE Modules
 CORE can be visualized as a set of modules that fit together like this: